ravikumar1302/Adobe-AEM/0 General/1 Intro.md

 ```
     - HTL is a templating language created by Adobe for AEM
     - It's designed to replace JSP (JavaServer Pages) in AEM projects.
-    - In AEM, Sling Template Language (Sightly)—now known as HTL is a templating language used to build dynamic components and web pages.
+    - In AEM, Sling Template Language (Sightly) — now known as HTL is a templating language used to build dynamic components and web pages.
     - Purpose: Securely bind dynamic content into HTML templates in AEM.
     - e.g. <div data-sly-set="${variable}">
         Syntax is HTML-like but with dynamic elements (data-sly-\*, ${}).
     - HTL Scripts are also processed by AEM as servlet
-    - HTL can do : Variable Setting, If Condition, Operators, Loops, Function, Include another file, Display Context, Global Objects
+    - HTL can do : Variable Setting, If Condition, Operators, Loops, Function, Include another file, Display Context, Global Objects etc
-    - More Details on HTL in Frontend > HTL folder in this repository
+    - More Details on HTL in "Frontend > HTL" folder in this repository
 ```

 9. Maven :